WV Water Contamination, a Regulatory Lesson?

 Fortunately, the crisis is not a serious threat to residents’ health, but it is an example of the importance of implementing Enterprise Risk Management, even in instances where such programs are not explicitly required by regulation.

-Enterprise Risk Management Solutions eliminate this bottleneck by revealing the needle in the haystack, and makes the cost of not addressing the risk clear and actionable.
+Enterprise governance, risk, and compliance solutions eliminate this bottleneck by revealing the needle in the haystack, and makes the cost of not addressing the risk clear and actionable.
 An ERM software would have engaged the front line managers in a workflow to strengthen controls.
 Even the act of implementing a solution would have provided immediate relief, as the presence of an adequate ERM program would have demonstrated that the organization was actively working to prevent spills, softening the eventual impact of suit damages.

 Organizations cannot afford to wait for regulatory mandates to begin formalizing an Enterprise Risk Management program.
 The LogicManager Analyst Team maintains that tomorrow’s surprises are manageable, and the steps to manage them are known and well documented.